-The board of appeals must state the reasons and facts supporting their reasons for any decision made.
+The board of appeals must state the reasons and facts supporting their decision.
 These must be written in the record.
+A concurring vote of a majority of the members of the board of appeals is necessary in order to take an action on a matter properly before the board of appeals.